ADVANTICS/documentation/charge-controllers/secc_climate_control.md

 > [!UPDATE] {docsify-updated}
 # Climate control

+> [!NOTE]
+> Only available from version 4.x of the controller system

 ## Concepts

 The climate control integrated in `evse-controller` application is taking temperature channels as input and realise actions as output in reaction to the measured temperatures.